JohnGilb/SailwindVirtualCrew/README.md

   - If you have Lookouts/Pilots in both shifts, they will seamlessly transition and pass information to their successor.
 - They instruct the Navigator (if available/awake) to take their measurements at the proper times.
 - Can be configured to periodically call for the sails to be trimmed.
+- Can set "Standing Orders" for each main point of sail
 - Their Charisma acts as a buff (or detriment) to the statistics of other crew members.

 ---